-Interviews at restaurants, and at other dining facilities, are typically not led by professional interviewers or recruiters.
-They won’t use psychometry, or any other special form of testing candidates for the job, and they also won’t spend two hours considering your job application.
+Interviews at restaurants, and at other dining or catering facilities, are typically led by people without professional background in human resources.
+These people won’t use psychometry, or any other special form of testing job candidates, and they also won’t spend two hours considering your job application.

-If they like you as a person, if they feel your motivation and interest, and if you have at least some experience (or you can convince them that you do not need previous experience), they will hire you.
+If they like you as a person, if they feel your motivation and interest, and if you have at least some experience (or convince them that you do not need previous experience), they will hire you for the position in a restaurant.
+Your goal is to make that happen.
+And how you can do it?

 Listen carefully to what they have to say.
-Visit the place and dine there before the start of your interview–so you have something to talk about, something to compliment.
-On the top of that, you should be ready to give at least decent answers to their questions….
+Visit the place and dine there before the start of your interview–so you have something to talk about, something to compliment once you meet them on a big day.
+On the top of that, you should be ready to give at least decent answers to their questions.

 Questions you can expect in a restaurant interview